How to integrate Uploadcare MCP with LangChain

 Introduction

 This guide walks you through connecting Uploadcare to LangChain using the Composio tool router.
-By the end, you'll have a working Uploadcare agent that can list all uploaded files from last week, rotate image file by 90 degrees clockwise, get direct download link for specific file, delete obsolete metadata key from a file through natural language commands.
+By the end, you'll have a working Uploadcare agent that can list all uploaded files from last week, rotate image file by 90 degrees clockwise, get direct download link for specific file through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Uploadcare account through Composio's Uploadcare MCP server.